 For this post, I made reference to the tomato sauce cans because I’ve always been curious when at the grocery store what kind of tomato product to use for sauce.
 Maybe you have too.
 Crushed tomatoes?
 Tomato sauce?
 Tomato paste?
-(Yes, you can make a sauce with tomato paste).
+(Yes, you can make a marinara from tomato paste and a homemade spaghetti sauce with tomato sauce).
 Canned whole tomatoes?
 Diced tomatoes?

 While different people will have different opinions, it comes down to two things: quality ingredients which impacts flavor, and desired consistency.
 I’ve made sauce with all variations and all turned out great.

 But with canned tomato sauce, you typically get a “sauce” already in the making.
 Meaning tomatoes aren’t the only ingredient and they’ve given you a head start.